Home buyer resources for you.

 Your mortgage consultant will help schedule your closing.
 After signing the required paperwork you’ll receive the key to your new home.

 Which home loan is right for you?

-When it comes to your mortgage, there’s no one-size-fits-all approach.
-Every loan program is great for different reasons.
-Ultimately, your mortgage consultant will be able to direct you to the most appropriate loan program for you.
-That doesn’t mean you can’t do some homework beforehand.
+When it comes to your loan there’s no one-size-fits-all approach.
+Every loan program can be great for different reasons.
+Your mortgage consultant will be able to help show you the loan program that makes sense for your situation.

-Great for first time homebuyers, FHA loans don’t require a large down payment.
-Typically speaking, FHA loans can be acquired with a lower credit score and the mortgage can include rehab and remodels.
+Great for first time homebuyers.
+FHA loans don’t require a large down payment.
+Typically they allow for easier credit qualification and the mortgage can include rehab and remodels.

 Live in a rural area?
 With benefits like up to 100% financing, flexible underwriting guidelines, and easy credit qualifications, this could be the loan for you.
 Household income and location limitations apply.

-With a 20% down payment you can eliminate mortgage insurance premiums, but as little as 5% (or less, depending) can get you in your home.
+With a 20% down payment you can eliminate mortgage insurance premiums, but as little as 5% and in some cases even less can get you in your home.
 This is a great option for those with moderate to high incomes.

 How much do I need for a down payment?

 You’ve probably heard the myth you need 20% for a down payment at some point in your life.

 The truth is there are loan programs that let you finance up to 100% of the sales price of a new home.